7 Easy Ways to Restore Your Gut

 With all the glorious excesses of the holidays behind us — pastries, parties, and New Year’s Eve celebrations, oh my — you might be feeling a bit worn out.
 Fatigue, brain fog, and a few extra pounds around your middle are all signs that your digestive system could use a little tune-up.
 No time for a big cleanse?
 No worries.
 We’ve got your back — and some easy, age-old Ayurvedic tips to gently purify and strengthen your digestion.

-Here are seven of our favorite (and simple!) strategies for restoring and maintaining gut health in 2018:
+Here are seven of our favorite (and simple!) strategies for restoring and maintaining gut health:

 1. Start Your Day with Lemon Water

 According to ancient Ayurvedic texts, drinking a glass of lukewarm water mixed with a spoonful of raw unpasteurized, unheated honey* and fresh lemon juice first thing in the morning on an empty stomach helps to cleanse the digestive tract.
 Moreover, lemon juice is high in vitamin C, and honey helps to fire up your agni.
 It’s a simple little formula, but it helps you start the day off with some gentle detoxification.

 When you need to get your digestion back on track, consider a Rest and Repair diet, recommends Keith Wallace, PhD, co-author of Gut Crisis.
 Reducing or eliminating your intake of wheat, sugar, and dairy for several weeks can do wonders for your system.
 And if sugar cravings start to feel unmanageable, try popping a cardamom pod in your mouth and sucking on it, says Kulreet Chaudhary, M.D., author of The Prime: “Cardamom ties into your dopamine reward system, satiating your sugar craving without providing you with sugar that will overload your dopamine receptors.”
 Dr. Chaudhary also recommends drinking bone broth to repair your gut wall.